wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-store-data-mongodb.md

 ##Next steps

 While the steps in this article describe using MongoDB to store information, you can also use the Azure Table Service.
-See [Node.js Web Application with the Azure Table Service] for more information.
+See [Node.js web site with the Azure Table Service] for more information.

 To learn how to use a hosted instance of MongoDB provided by MongoLab, see [Create a Node.js Application on Azure with MongoDB using the MongoLab Add-On](/documentation/articles/store-mongolab-web-sites-nodejs-store-data-mongodb).